codeAligned/tjioi/faq.md

 * **How many people are on a team?**<br>
 A team consists of four people.
 Each team must have one coach.
 * **How many teams can register?**<br>
-We can guarantee a spot for the first two teams from a school.
+We can guarantee a spot for the first two teams from a school, up to a cap.
 Any additional teams will be placed on a waitlist.
 * **Can I register as an individual or homeschool student?**<br>
 If you are not part of a team, we may still be able to let you register.
 Please email us for more information.